 If you can’t value your own personal health and wellbeing above a job that’s too stressful or a relationship that drains you, then you’re missing the value of the gift you were born with.
-You’re tossing it aside for the attainment of what?
-A VP title and a Tesla?
-An empty marriage to a guy that doesn’t love you?
-Not worth it, friend.
-Not worth it.
+Unfortunately, when we're young, we don't see the impact of our choices, often until it's too late to change them.

 I hope Mark’s ideas put some thoughts in your mind about what you’re missing out in your own world.
 Opportunities, feelings of fulfillment, equanimity and heck, maybe even a little joy.
 If you could use some help with this process, I can help.
 If you’d rather DIY the journey, I recommend starting with the following three resources to get you started on a path of better living…